Rainwater Harvesting

 Rainwater Collection Regulations

-At present, there are no national standards or regulations for rainwater harvesting systems.
-In Texas, a lack of state building codes and the absence of clear construction guidelines may be discouraging some homeowners and developers from installing systems.
-At the local level, potential rainwater collectors may face legal obstacles if they reside in a municipality that has a centralized water supply system.
+In Texas, Section 341.042 of the Health and Safety code outlines standards for harvested rainwater.
+Prior to the adoption of the standards, potential rainwater collectors were facing legal obstacles when they resided in a municipality that has a centralized water supply system.
 Usually, city codes require that buildings be hooked up.
 In Bandera, real estate broker Gay Guilott faced fines of $200 per day after she occupied her new office building without hooking up to the municipal system, and she said the dispute illustrated backward thinking on the part of city officials.
 In response, city officials said the financial health of the utility depended on all residents and businesses paying the minimum monthly fee, and they pointed out that Ms. Guilott still benefits from fire protection services and doing business in a town where central water is available.
 (6).
-It is clear that innovative new ideas and strategies are required that will support both rainwater collection and the critical public mission of traditional water purveyors.
+It became clear that innovative new ideas and strategies were required that support both rainwater collection and the critical public mission of traditional water purveyors.

-In 2005, the Legislature established the Rainwater Harvesting Evaluation Committee and directed the TWDB and three other agencies to formulate recommendations for minimum water quality standards for potable and non-potable indoor use, treatment methods, conjunctive use with existing municipal water systems, and ways in which the state can further promote rainwater harvesting.
+Most of the provisions in Section 341 originated after the Legislature established the Rainwater Harvesting Evaluation Committee in 2005 and directed the Texas Water Development Board and three other agencies to formulate recommendations for minimum water quality standards for potable and non-potable indoor use, treatment methods, conjunctive use with existing municipal water systems, and ways in which the state can further promote rainwater harvesting.
 In 2006 the Committee released their final report, which included four key findings.
 They found there is a significant untapped potential to generate additional water supplies, and it can be done safely through the application of appropriate standards and methods.
 They also found there is a need for educational material, and there is room to improve the professional services capabilities of consultants and contractors.
 You can see their entire report here.

 Also in 2005, the Texas Water Development Board published the third edition of their Manual on Rainwater Harvesting, and you can download it right here.
 It contains lots of good information on system components and sizing, water quality and treatment, and general rainwater collection guidelines.